 - Activity level

 However, specific tests can detect codeine in your system for days to months after you take the drug.
 For example, a urine test can spot traces of codeine from two to three days ago.
 A hair follicle test, however, can find traces of it from up to three months ago.

 Codeine Withdrawal Timeline

 Keep in mind that withdrawing from codeine and detecting codeine are on two different timelines.
-You might start to feel the effects of codeine withdrawal within the first 24 hours of your last dose.
+You might start to feel the codeine signs of withdrawal within the first 24 hours of your last dose.
 With that said, it can sometimes take up to four days before you feel the effects.

 Codeine withdrawal peaks at around day five, so you’re likely to feel the most extreme symptoms.
 After day eight, the symptoms become a bit milder.
-However, they can last upwards of 30 days.
+However, they can last upwards of thirty days.

 As you can see, tests can still find traces of codeine in your system long after withdrawal stops.
-While it’s important to know how long is codeine in your system, understanding the withdrawal timeline is just as important.
+While it’s important to know how long is codeine in your system, understanding the withdrawal timeline is just as important to overcoming codeine addiction.

-At Zelus Recovery, we put a big emphasis on providing addiction education.
+At Zelus Recovery, we put a heavy emphasis on providing addiction education.
 We teach you about how long drugs are in your system and how to prevent relapse.
-For young adults, our Boise addiction treatment programs include services such as:
+For young adults, our Boise addiction treatment programs for codeine abuse include services such as:

 - Intensive outpatient rehab